Fauci: Vaccinations are ramping up in a `glimmer of hope’

 The U.S. death toll has climbed past 350,000, the most of any country, according to data compiled by Johns Hopkins University, while more than 20 million people nationwide have been infected.
 States have reported record numbers of cases over the past few days, and funeral homes in Southern California are being inundated with bodies.

-Los Angeles Mayor Eric Garcetti said the pandemic is getting worse in his city as the virus spreads rapidly within households and people let their guard down with news of a vaccine’s arrival.
-“This is a virus that preys off of our weakness, preys off of our exhaustion,” he said on CBS’ “Face the Nation.”

-Experts believe that the real numbers of U.S. deaths and infections are much higher and that many cases were overlooked, in part because of insufficient testing.
+Experts believe the real numbers of deaths and infections are much higher and that many cases were overlooked, in part because of insufficient testing.

-Fauci said he has seen “some little glimmer of hope” after 1.5 million doses were administered in the previous 72 hours, or an average of about 500,000 per day, a marked increase in vaccinations.
+Fauci said he has seen “some little glimmer of hope” after 1.5 million doses were administered in the previous 72 hours, a strong increase in vaccinations.
 He said that brings the total to about 4 million.

-He acknowledged the U.S. fell short of its goal of having 20 million doses shipped and distributed by the end of December.
+But he acknowledged the U.S. is well short of its goal of having 20 million people vaccinated by the end of 2020.
+He said about 13 million doses have been distributed to clinics, hospitals and other places where they will be administered.

 “There have been a couple of glitches.
 That’s understandable,” Fauci said.
 “We are not where we want to be, there’s no doubt about that.”

-But he expressed optimism that the momentum will pick up by mid-January and that ultimately the U.S. will be vaccinating 1 million people a day.
-Biden’s “goal of vaccinating 100 million people in the first 100 days is a realistic goal,” Fauci said.
+He expressed optimism that the momentum will pick up by mid-January and that ultimately the U.S. will be vaccinating 1 million people a day, as Biden has vowed.

-Dr. Moncef Slaoui, the chief science adviser to Operation Warp Speed, the government’s vaccine development and distribution effort, told CBS that 17.5 million doses have been shipped.
-About 13 million of those have been distributed to clinics, hospitals and other places where they will be administered, according to Fauci.

-The 20 million-dose goal hasn’t been reached in part because local health departments and medical facilities had to stay focused on testing to handle a surge in cases, U.S. Surgeon General Jerome Adams said.
-And the holiday season meant health workers were taking time off, he said.

-“I don’t want anyone to think I’m being Pollyannish here.
-There’s what we delivered, and we hope that those will be translated into vaccinations.
-That has not occurred to the way that we would like,” Adams said on CNN’s “State of the Union.”
+“The goal of vaccinating 100 million people in the first 100 days is a realistic goal,” he said.

 On Sunday morning, Trump falsely tweeted that the outbreak has been “far exaggerated” because of the Centers for Disease Control and Prevention’s “ridiculous” methodology.
-He complained, too, that Fauci has been credited by the news media with doing “an incredible job” when Fauci “works for me and the Trump Administration, and I am in no way given any credit for my work.”
+He complained too that Fauci has been credited by the media with doing “an incredible job” when Fauci “works for me and the Trump administration, and I am in no way given any credit for my work.”

 Fauci and others are warning that an additional surge is likely because of holiday gatherings and the cold weather keeping people indoors.